Jmisse1ST/ETSI/README.md

 Welcome to **UniLib**, a revolutionary platform where **students from different universities and schools** can **create discussion rooms**, **share study materials**, and **collaborate across disciplines** — all structured by **University**, **Faculty**, **Course**, **Subject**, **Year**, and **Semester**.

 No more losing PDFs, notes, or past papers.
-On EduHub, **your knowledge lives forever**.
+On UniLib, **your knowledge lives forever**.

 ---